ssoto2/activemq-dist-rpm/README.md

 RPM Resources ActiveMQ
 ======================

-- RPMs based on the binary distributions
+- RPM based on the binary distributions
 - Hosted on

 Project Forked From: